ElektraInitiative/libelektra/doc/help/elektra-architecture.md

 ## Mount Point Configuration

-`kdb mount` creates a **mount point configuration** as shown in the example below.  `fstab` is a unique name within the mount point configuration provided by the administrator.
+`kdb mount` creates a **mountpoint configuration** as shown in the example below.  `fstab` is a unique name within the mountpoint configuration provided by the administrator.

-Example for a mount point configuration:
+Example for a mountpoint configuration:

 	system/elektra/mountpoints system/elektra/mountpoints/fstab
 	system/elektra/mountpoints/fstab/config